Please contact us for more artworks by this artist

 Fernando Botero was born in 1932 in provincial Medellin, Colombia.
 His father died when he was but four years old, a tragedy that still lives with him.
 However, this tragedy did not hamper his artistic sensibility and curiosity.
 Botero’s passion for bullfights as a child led him to create watercolours of the subject, which he then sold for 5 pesos near the gate of the arena in order to pay his entrance.

-His work continued and at 19 he had his first solo exhibition in Bogotá at the Leo Matiz Gallery.
+His work continued, and at 19 he had his first solo exhibition in Bogotá at the Leo Matiz Gallery.
 Soon after, he departed for Europe where he studied in Madrid at the Academy of San Fernando and worked in the style of Velazquez and Goya.
 He continued on to Florence where he studied fresco techniques of the Italian masters.
-He was particularly inspired by Piero della Francesca and Giotto.
+Piero della Francesca and Giotto particularly inspired him.

 After two years in Italy, he returned to Columbia and married his first wife.
 However, he did not stay long and left for Mexico to learn about Pre-Colombian art and study Mexican artists including Diego Riviera.
 At this time Botero began to form his own style, merging his European influences with his Latin sensibility.
 In 1957, he was invited to exhibit at the Pan-American Union in Washington, DC, where he met and was impressed by a number of American artists.

 Returning to Bogotá, he became a professor at the Academy of Art at 26 but found himself drawn to New York City.
 In 1960, he moved into a studio in Greenwich Village and found a gallery that would buy paintings for $10 each.